-Where did the ideas come from to found ESSA?
+Where did the idea come from to found ESSA?

-The ideas which led to our formation were the product of a healthy cocktail of feeling frustrated and seeing opportunity.
-The frustration came from our founder’s experience on the ground in helping to build Warwick in Africa, a highly successful charity which teaches children and trains teachers in slums and in rural areas of deep poverty.
+From our founder’s experience on the ground in helping to build Warwick in Africa, a highly successful charity which teaches children and supports and trains teachers in slums and rural areas of deep poverty.
+The spark for ESSA’s start up is described in more detail in a blog “From sick bag to take off” .

 Creating a “Go to” Knowledge hub